Picturepark/Picturepark.SDK.Samples/Picturepark.SDK.V1.Samples/Picturepark.ServiceProvider.Example.BusinessProcess/README.md

 *Note: The `externalId` in the registration request must match the `externalId` in the creation request above.*

 ### Create the business rule
-Create a business rule either using the API or the CP UI with the `id` matching the `ruleId` specified when registering the service provider for the customer.
+Create a business rule either using the API or the Fotoware Alto UI with the `id` matching the `ruleId` specified when registering the service provider for the customer.

 Use the example rule that triggers whenever a new image has been uploaded as a starting point: